 For many small cabin kits or modular cabins, all that is required is a level area approximately 1 ½ - 2 times the size of your cabin, covered with 2” of heavy gravel for drainage and stabilization.
 The cabin can then be delivered and set directly onto the gravel bed.

-Small cabin site prep is one of the hardest parts of the job of building your log cabin.
+Small cabin site prep is one of the hardest parts of the job of building your log home or tiny cabin.
 It can be slow and frustrating, dirty and physically demanding; but at the same time, you can derive immense satisfaction from carving out your homestead from the ground and establishing a foundation for your log home that you will enjoy for years.

 This is part of our series on handling various aspects of building small cabins.
 You can check out all the articles here: